John Hughes (archbishop of New York): Slavery and John Mitchel

 While Hughes did not endorse slavery, he suggested that the conditions of the "starving laborers" in the Northern states were often worse than that of those held in bondage in the South.
 He believed the Abolitionist movement veered towards ideological excess.
-In 1842 Hughes had cautioned his flock against signing O'Connell's abolitionist petition ("An Address of the People of Ireland to their Countrymen and Countrywomen in America") which he regarded as unnecessarily provocative.
+In 1842 Hughes had cautioned his flock against signing Daniel O'Connell's abolitionist petition ("An Address of the People of Ireland to their Countrymen and Countrywomen in America") which he regarded as unnecessarily provocative.

 Against what he saw as the Protestant republican agenda promoted by the Young Irelander exile John Mitchel and his journal the Citizen, Hughes, nonetheless, took a stand on the issue.
-Mitchel was uncompromising in defense of slavery by denying it was a crime "or even a peccadillo to hold slaves, to buy slaves, to keep slaves to their work by flogging or other needful correction."
+Mitchel had been uncompromising in defense of slavery, denying it was a crime "or even a peccadillo to hold slaves, to buy slaves, to keep slaves to their work by flogging or other needful correction."
 He himself might wish for "a good plantation well-stocked with healthy negroes in Alabama."
 At Mitchel saw it, Hughes copied the abolition press "to cast an Alabama plantation" in his "teeth."

 Death

-Hughes served as archbishop until his death.
+Hughes served as archbishop until his death in 1864.
 He was originally buried in the old St. Patrick's Cathedral, but his remains were exhumed in 1882 and reinterred in the crypt under the altar of the new St. Patrick's Cathedral which he had undertaken to build.